sumim/sevens_py/README.md

 This repository contains a Python implementation of the Seven Card game (七並べ or Sevens), a simple card game played with a standard 52-card deck.

-The primary purpose of this code is to serve as a starting point for future improvements and refactoring, such as introducing classes for an object-oriented design.
-The main focus is on personal learning.
+The primary purpose of this code is to serve as a foundation for future improvements and refactoring.
+Potential enhancements include introducing classes for an object-oriented design or redesigning the codebase for functional programming principles.
+The main focus is on personal learning and growth as a developer.

 ## Game Rules